top of page

 • Emergency Department RN: 88 days

 The best nursing candidates are off the market in 10 days.
-If your process takes 83, you're not competing for top talent — you're picking from whoever's left.
+If your process takes 78, you're not competing for top talent.
+You're picking from whoever's left.

 Sources: NSI Nursing Solutions 2024 Report, SHRM Talent Acquisition Benchmarking, LinkedIn Talent Solutions.